mycahp/cube_demo/README.md

 * The CubeJS backend and playground environment that can be used to explore different queries
 * A data set that can be loaded into your database of choice for CubeJS to query against

+## What is CubeJS?
+Cube describes itself as a tool “primarily used to build internal business intelligence tools or add customer-facing analytics to existing applications.”
+Cube provides a playground for building visualizations, but also provides the API layer to build your own custom visualizations using whichever visualization library or frontend framework you want.

 ## Setup

 Data needs to be imported into your database of choice.
 Simply import the provided `athlete_events.csv` file under data into a table.